chauhankashmira/Rule-Based-Chatbot-JavaScript/Readme.md

 # Example:

-* You: *“What are your opening hours?”*
+* prompt: *“What are your opening hours?”*

-* Bot: *“We are open from 9am to 5pm.”* //pass
+* ChatBot: *“We are open from 9am to 5pm.”* //pass

-* You: *“When do you open?”*
+* prompt: *“When do you open?”*

-* Bot: *“Sorry, I don’t understand.”* //recognise only word "opening", not "open"
+* ChatBot: *“Sorry, I don’t understand.”* //recognise only word "opening", not "open"

-* If message contains “opening hours”, it will reply with hours; else fallback response
+** If message contains “opening hours”, it will reply with hours; else fallback response